 If you answered yes to any of the above questions, you are not alone!
 3D printing can be complex to take in initially, as the learning curve may be quite steep.
 We know the feeling since we have been there ourselves.
-But, do not despair, we have written this article to explain 3D printing technology with the beginner in mind.
+But, do not despair, we have written this article to explain 3D printing basics with the beginner in mind.
 To make all of this easy to understand, we have added quite a few pictures and illustrations.
 Hope you enjoy the read!

 This article only looks at Fused Filament Fabrication printers (FFF), also known as Fused Deposition Modelling (FDM) printers or Molten Polymer Deposition (MPD) printers.
 We will not discuss any of the other 3D printing technologies, like Digital Light Projection (DLP), Stereolitography (SLA) and Selective Laser Sintering (SLS), etc. The reason is simply that FFF printers are by far the most common 3D printer type used for home 3D printing, i.e. desktop 3D printers.
 If you are considering to buy your own 3D printer, a FFF is most likely the 3D printing technology that you will end up using.
 Note that FFF is a synonym of Fused Deposition Modelling (FDM) – both terms describe exactly the same technique.
 However, Fused Deposition Modelling and its abbreviation FDM are trademarked by Stratasys Inc, one of the major 3D printing companies.

 We use our Ultimaker 3D printer (note: it is an Ultimaker Original, not the newer version called the Ultimaker 2) as a reference throughout this article.
 Although the Ultimaker’s working principles do not differ fundamentally, it should be noted that other printers models may look somewhat different.
 However, the functioning principles of all FFF printers are largely the same.